Broomfield, Colorado: Geography

-Broomfield is located midway between Denver and Boulder along U.S. Routes 36 and 287 at coordinates at an elevation of 5348 ft.
+Broomfield is located midway between Denver and Boulder along U.S. Routes 36 and 287.

 At the 2020 United States census, Broomfield had a total area of 86.890 km2, including 1.503 km2 of water.
 It is the smallest county by area in Colorado, and the 5th smallest in the United States.

 Airport

 Rocky Mountain Metropolitan Airport is located in Broomfield.